FuelLabs/fuel-specs/specs/protocol/abi.md

 #### TransferOut receipt

 - `type`: `TransferOut`.
-- `from`: String representation of 32-Bytes, contract ID of current context if in an internal context, zero otherwise.
+- `from`: Hexadecimal string representation of the 32-byte contract ID of the current context if in an internal context.
+Zero (`"0"`) otherwise.
-- `to`: String representation of 32-Bytes, _address_ to transfer coins to.
+- `to`: Hexadecimal string representation of the 32-byte _address_ to transfer coins to.
-- `amount`: Number, amount of coins to forward.
+- `amount`: Number; amount of coins to forward.
-- `color`: String representation of 32-Bytes, color of coins to forward.
+- `color`: Hexadecimal string representation of the 32-byte color of coins to forward.
-- `pc`: Number, value of register `$pc`.
+- `pc`: Number; value of register `$pc`.
-- `is`: Number, value of register `$is`.
+- `is`: Number; value of register `$is`.

 ```json
 {